Ron Foxcroft volunteers to make an impact

 Why have you chosen to share your time and talent with Burlington Foundation?

-I sat on the Board of the Hamilton Community Foundation with Doug Leggat, Murray Hogarth, and Keith Strong.
+I sat on the board of the Hamilton Community Foundation with Doug Leggat, Murray Hogarth, and Keith Strong.
 They stated emphatically many years ago, that we need a Burlington Community Foundation, because there is a need, and we can make an impact on Burlington.
-As it grew, I witnessed first hand the success Burlington Foundation was enjoying, and when Colleen asked me to join the board, the decision was easy.
+As it grew, I witnessed first hand the success Burlington Foundation was enjoying, and when [a former CEO] asked me to join the board, the decision was easy.

 What impact does volunteering have on you?